Abdul Osman

-Abdul Haq Bin Seidu Osman (born 27 February 1987) is a Ghanaian footballer who plays for Sholing.
+Abdul Haq Bin Seidu Osman (born 27 February 1987) is a former Ghanaian footballer who most notably played professionally for Crewe Alexandra and Partick Thistle.

 Career

 Early career

 Osman started his career at Hampton & Richmond Borough before he moved on to play at youth level for Watford, before signing for Maidenhead United.
 After leaving the Magpies, Osman then signed for Gretna in the summer of 2007, signing a 12-month contract with the Anvils, scoring one goal versus Motherwell.
 Osman was then a free agent after the Anvils entered administration and he attracted interest from a number of clubs, with Leeds United, Ipswich Town and Brighton all reported to be keen on him, as well as various clubs from Scotland.

 Northampton Town

 In June 2008, Osman signed for Northampton Town after he failed a medical with Kilmarnock.
 On 22 September 2010, Osman netted the winning penalty-kick at Anfield Stadium, as the Cobblers knocked Liverpool out of the League Cup.
 In May 2011, along with seven other players, Osman was informed that his contract would not be renewed by the club.